Friday, October 7, 1977

 Thursday, January 5, 1978

 Elisabeth doesn’t seem to mind that her parents are getting divorced.
 I don’t think she fully comprehends what is going on.
-Elisabeth is excited about having her own room, hot running water and a tolit.
-After I was done with my shower she took a long hot bath.
+Elisabeth is excited about having her own room, hot running water, and a toilet.
+After I finished my shower, she took a long, hot bath.

 Friday, January 6, 1978

-This morning, Laila and a few other classmates came to pick me up for school.
+This morning, Lotte and a few other classmates came to pick me up for school.
 Before we left, I showed them our new apartment.

 Thursday, January 28, 1978